 (c) HERV-K102 Resource Centre (Click here for more information)

-This link will open up a special ISM information section concerning news and views about the Human Endogenous Retrovirus HERV-K102 and it’s implication on the immune system and overall health.
+This link will open up a special ISM information section concerning news and views about the Human Endogenous Retrovirus (K102) and it’s implication on the immune system and overall health.

 About 8% of the human genome is made up of retroviruses.
 While most of these are just bits and pieces, some like human endogenous retrovirus K HML-2 group members are recent immigrants to the human genome and may still be active.
-Human endogenous retrovirus- K102 (HERV-K102) is the only known endogenous retrovirus confirmed by several research groups to be replication competent in humans.
+HERV-K102 is the only known endogenous retrovirus confirmed by several research groups to be replication competent in humans and appears to be a novel component of human innate immunity.

-The induction of HERV-K102 particle production appears to play a major role in immune system support especially as related to recovery from chronic diseases.
+The induction of HERV-K102 particle production appears to play a major role in recovery from chronic diseases.